 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services highlights ‘sue the b*stards mantra’

-Attwood Marshall Lawyers Legal Practice Director Jeff Garrett – a lawyer of 33 years’ experience in civil litigation – reflects on the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services.
+Attwood Marshall Lawyers Legal Practice Director Jeff Garrett, a lawyer of 33 years’ experience in civil litigation, reflects on the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services.

-WHEN former Australian Competition and Consumer Commission chief Graeme Samuel met with bank executives who quizzed him on how to stop the relentless public mantra of “banks are bastards”, he frankly responded they should “stop being bastards!”
-Reading his comments in a Sydney Morning Herald newspaper, I was taken back to when I first started work as an articled clerk at Attwood Marshall Lawyers in 1981.
+When former Australian Competition and Consumer Commission chief Graeme Samuel met with bank executives who quizzed him on how to stop the relentless public mantra of “banks are bastards,” he frankly responded that they should “stop being bastards!”

-In our personal injuries department, we witness daily the trauma caused by unfair decisions made by insurers which cost our clients any chance of rehabilitation or quality of life.
-Our commercial litigation team also sees daily the impact of financial advisers who, with their pursuit of personal commissions, have given incorrect advice.
-Of course, scandals of the banking, superannuation, insurance industries, and their ‘financial advisers’, come as little surprise to us lawyers who “sue the bastards”.
+In our personal injuries department, we witness on a daily basis the trauma caused by the unfair decisions of insurers, which cost our clients dearly in the way of rehabilitation and quality of life.
+Our commercial litigation team also sees the impact of financial advisers who, with their pursuit of personal commissions, have given incorrect advice and left their customers facing significant financial losses and emotional distress.

 The Royal Commission into the finances sector

 The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has now concluded.
-The Commissioner, the Kenneth Hayne, submitted his final report to the Governor-General on 1 February 2019.
+The Commissioner, Kenneth Hayne, submitted his final report to the Governor-General on 1 February 2019.

-More examples of misconduct:
+Other examples of misconduct:

-5. There was evidence of the insurance arms of banks and finance companies deliberately denying legitimate claims made on insurance policies.
+4. The insurance arms of banks and finance companies deliberately denying legitimate claims made on insurance policies.

-The RC was punctuated with a damning six month interim report which found two prominent themes emerging from hearings: dishonesty and greed.
-In trying to comprehend motive, Commissioner Hayne said “too often, the answer seems to be greed — the pursuit of short-term profit at the expense of basic standards of honesty… How else is charging continuing advice fees to the dead to be explained?”
+In trying to comprehend the motives of these financial institutions, Commissioner Hayne said: “Too often, the answer seems to be greed — the pursuit of short-term profit at the expense of basic standards of honesty… How else is charging continuing advice fees to the dead to be explained?”

 Weak responses to the banking Royal Commission

-In 2018, submissions revealed former CBA chief Ian Narev received a performance bonus of 108% ($2.86 million) while a crisis unfolded over the bank’s botched life insurance policies, alleged money laundering and claims its credit insurance was mis-sold.
-It was also revealed, the CBA board was dissatisfied with the performance of its former chairman David Turner and requested he return 40% of his annual fees but he refused and the board moved on, with the incident kept secret from shareholders.
+In 2018, submissions revealed former CBA chief Ian Narev received a performance bonus of 108 per cent ($2.86 million), while a crisis unfolded over the bank’s botched life insurance policies, alleged money laundering and claims its credit insurance was mis-sold.

 With such a weak response from the authorities and reluctance from industry stakeholders to change, there is only one way to teach the banks a lesson.
-Sue them, and hit them where it hurts.
+Sue them and hit them where it hurts.

 Share this article